cdl-geneseo/geneseo-dictionary/B/Bowl.md

 # Bowl

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bowl

 Created by  Zachary Arthur, last modified by  Unknown User (jys1) on Apr 14, 2019

 NN: A smoking device, used primarily for weed.
 Identified by 80% of those surveyed.
 F06N.
 Any round dish that can be used for storing small items or in the kitchen to serve food.